-Chintzy is my favorite character!
-How did you come up with her?
+How did you come up with Chintzy's character?

-I have to put the circus’s messenger parrot here, because she is by far the most popular character with kid readers.
+The circus’s messenger parrot is by far the most popular character with kid readers.
 (And also one of my favorites to write about!)
-Chintzy was inspired by my own roommate, an African Grey parrot named Spook the Bird.
+Chintzy was inspired by my own housemate, an African Grey parrot named Spook the Bird.

 My family adopted Spook on Halloween.
 She’s gray, like a ghost, and that’s how she got her name.
 But her bright red tail became the inspiration for Chintzy’s red feathers.